France–Iran relations: Other

 In 2019, French-Iranian academic Fariba Adelkhah and French academic Roland Marchal were arrested on security charges.
 Marchal was later released in a prisoner swap.
 Adelkhah was sentenced in 2020 to five years on security charges and one year concurrently on charges of propaganda.
 According to France24, the case has been a "thorn in relations" between France and Iran.
 The academics' support committee has asked scientific institutions to "suspend all scientific co-operation with Iran".
 In May 2022, Iran's intelligence ministry said it had arrested two Europeans, later identified as French nationals, for allegedly fomenting "insecurity" in Iran.
 In October 2022, Iranian authorities announced more arrests in "the case of French spies", accusing those detained of "conspiracy and collusion" to harm Iran's national security.

-In January 2023, French special forces seized a boat in the Gulf of Oman loaded with Iranian-supplied weapons and ammunition which were bound to militants in Yemen.
+In January 2023, French Special Forces seized a boat in the Gulf of Oman loaded with Iranian-supplied weapons and ammunition which were bound to militants in Yemen.

 In 2025, the French government sued Iran at the International Court of Justice for holding their citizens hostage.

+In 2026, Iran stated that de-mining of the Strait of Hormuz will be carried out solely by Iran in accordance with the Islamabad Memorandum between Tehran and Washington, following French President Emmanuel Macron's statement that France and Oman will cooperate with their partners to clear mines from the Hormuz and warned France not to complicate the situation further with its provocations.

+In August 2026, Iran says it barred two French embassy employees from returning for allegedly violating the Vienna Convention through activities supporting Iranian civil society.
+France says their work involved programs for civil society, students, and artists.